gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added table multi-language support (translation from the official DataTables repository)
  * Added full responsive support for the tables
  * Fixed ordering error
- * Fixed error when user can't create new table
+ * Fixed error when the user can't create a new table

 = 1.1.3 / 19.08.2015 =
  * Data Table position fixed
  * New tooltips and FAQs

 = 1.1.2 / 04.08.2015 =
- * Fixed cells metadata loading when cell has comment
+ * Fixed cells metadata loading when the cell has a comment
  * Fixed Bold and Italic toolbar buttons
  * Fixed formulas rendering in the editor
  * Added charts support